What to do

 - Working a job where you interact with others

-- Walking or running outside and you see someone within 30 feet (about the length of a Muni bus)
+- Walking or running outside and you pass someone

 You will not be allowed to go into a business or public transportation if you are not wearing a face covering.